fffonion/lua-resty-openssl/README.md

 ## resty.openssl.x509.extension

-Module to interact with X.509 extensions.
+Module to interact with every X.509 extensions.

+This module is particular useful to create extensions not supported by `x509.*` modules or custom extensions.

 [Back to TOC](#table-of-contents)